Mechanical–electrical analogies: Classes of analogy

-There are two principle classes of analogy in use.
+There are two principal classes of analogy in use.
 The impedance analogy (also called the Maxwell analogy) preserves the analogy between mechanical, acoustical and electrical impedance but does not preserve the topology of networks.
 The mechanical network is arranged differently to its analogous electrical network.
 The mobility analogy (also called the Firestone analogy) preserves network topologies at the expense of losing the analogy between impedances across energy domains.
 There is also the through and across analogy, also called the Trent analogy.
 The through and across analogy between the electrical and mechanical domain is the same as in the mobility analogy.
 However, the analogy between the electrical and acoustical domains is like the impedance analogy.
 Analogies between the mechanical and acoustical domain in the through and across analogy have a dual relationship with both the impedance analogy and mobility analogy.

 Different fundamental variables are chosen for mechanical translation and rotational systems leading to two variants for each of the analogies.
 For instance, linear distance is the displacement variable in a translational system, but this is not so appropriate for rotating systems where angle is used instead.
 Acoustical analogies have also been included in the descriptions as a third variant.
 While acoustical energy is ultimately mechanical in nature, it is treated in the literature as an instance of a different energy domain, the fluid domain, and has different fundamental variables.
 Analogies between all three domains − electrical, mechanical and acoustical − are required to fully represent electromechanical audio systems.